dotahook/dotahook.github.io/_posts/2015-08-05-threeNewPlayerFriendlyCarries.markdown

 ![Three New Player Friendly Carries](http://dotahook.github.io/assets/articleImages/threeCariesListing.jpg)

-Picking a carry is often the first choice of players looking to increase their MMR and this choice is a logical one.
+A carry is often the first choice of players looking to increase their MMR and this choice is a logical one.
 When played correctly, carries have the potential to completely dominate the game, as the Youtube videos of Miracle destroying his opponents can attest.
 It is however, extremely difficult to play carries effectively due to their relative weakness in the early game.
 To overcome this weakness carries need a huge amount of farm, which comes from last hitting, getting kills, and dying infrequently(or not at all).
 None of this is easy.

 With that said, some carries are more forgiving than others and are thus suited to new players.
 Here are three heroes that are ideal starting points for the aspiring carry player.